filipsPL/stukupuku/wiki/syntax.md

 **Paragraphs** are created from blank lines.
 If you want to **force a newline** without a paragraph, you can use two backslashes followed by a whitespace or the end of line.

-This is some text with some linebreaks\\ Note that the two backslashes are only recognized at the end of a line\\
+This is some text with some linebreaks<br/> Note that the two backslashes are only recognized at the end of a line<br/>
-or followed by\\ a whitespace \\this happens without it.
+or followed by<br/> a whitespace <br/>this happens without it.

-    This is some text with some linebreaks\\ Note that the two backslashes are only recognized at the end of a line\\
+    This is some text with some linebreaks<br/> Note that the two backslashes are only recognized at the end of a line<br/>
-    or followed by\\ a whitespace \\this happens without it.
+    or followed by<br/> a whitespace <br/>this happens without it.

 You should use forced newlines only if really needed.